Commentaries & Fiction & Rarely-written Poems

-On everything under the sun from the point of view of moi in my itsy bitsy spot here in Davenport, Florida.
+On everything under the sun from the point of view my itsy bitsy home here in Davenport, Florida.

 I started my slightly irreverent, eponymous site on January 1, 2017 to fill an information void in my community.
 The local newspaper, The Ledger, didn’t report much coverage and the City of Davenport municipal government didn’t communicate effectively.
 (Still doesn’t.)

-It started with getting to know a few politicians (a bit too closely) and grew into my community work, which was plenty including serving as chairperson of my city’s Parks & Recreation Advisory Committee, and serving on the Charter Review Committee and the Community Development Block Grant (CDBG) Committee, and also serving on the Polk County Democratic Executive Committee.
+It started with getting to know a few politicians (a bit too closely) and grew into my community work, which was plenty including serving as chairperson of my city’s Parks & Recreation Advisory Committee, serving on the Charter Review Committee, serving on the Community Development Block Grant (CDBG) Committee, and on the Polk County Democratic Executive Committee.

 Before Darhlene.com, for eight years I ran The Poinciana Crane,[i] starting it as a real estate blog then blossoming it into a hyper-local news source before closing in 2012.
 There was a lot happening that year, including yours truly running for a county seat while serving as vice president to local civic group; helping found the Poinciana Economic Development Alliance (PEDA); and managing, in a nearly unpaid position, a private for-profit blog for Poinciana’s Solivita community.

 I passed Florida’s real estate exam on the first try in 2004.
 (Yeah, surprised me too.)
 It was a feat not accomplished by most licensure candidates, but I was also the one surrounded by industry sharks, I later found, ones who’d eat their mother’s for a few thousand bucks (or less, who knows).
 I thought my background — which had included decades of experience in economic development, government, nonprofits, self-employment, and technology — would naturally lend me to a successful career in real estate sales.
 It did not.